-The Ministerial Direction requires the Authority to recommend Sequater's irrigation prices for water delivered from Sequater water supply schemes.
+The Ministerial Direction requires the Authority to recommend irrigation prices to apply to Seqwater water supply schemes.
 Prices are to apply for the four year regulatory period from 1 July 2013 to 30 June 2017.

 Recommended prices and tariff structures are to provide a revenue stream that allows Seqwater to recover: